Title I

 School/Teacher Responsibilities:

-- Provide opportunities for students to select reading materials on their levels to take home and reading comprehension tips as requested.
+- Provide an opportunity for students to select reading materials on their levels to take home and reading comprehension tips as requested.

 Parent/Family Responsibilities: